 Meditation for anxiety: Overwhelmed, worrying thoughts, nervous energy, unable to relax, restless sleep, poor appetite, scattered mind… Have you ever experienced any of these?

 Well, these are just some of the symptoms linked to anxiety.
 Now that’s not to say if you had these you had anxiety; but, they can be a pretty good indicator that you’re body and mind are experiencing some level of anxious, worrying thoughts or feelings.
 For some, feelings of anxiety can be fleeting, however, for others, these symptoms and this feeling is present on a daily basis and can be pretty debilitating.

 Luckily, there are some great tools and interventions out there for anxiety.
 An example of this and something some of you may have heard of is cognitive-behavioral therapy.
 This is a structured psychological therapy that involves challenging and understanding how your thoughts, feelings, and behavior are all interlinked.
+It shows you how to live with mindfulness.
 However, as with many psychological therapies, talking to a therapist is a big component of this, which in itself can be pretty anxiety provoking.
 Hence mediation for anxiety is now being seen as a very effective alternative.

 Why Meditation For Anxiety

 - Anxiety stems from overactivity in the brain; worrying thoughts about the past or future than can cause our nervous system to go into overdrive.
 Meditation for anxiety works by slowing and calming this system down.
 Hence it’s the perfect antidote.
 It does this by helping us sit with the feelings that are coming and retraining the brain to focus on the present moment.
 Consequently, this brings our mind away from the future and past, where the anxiety is triggered.